KargoGlobal/code-review/README.md

 * Each function should have a single-line comment unless it's utterly clear what the function does.
 * Complicated areas of code or long sections of code should contain comments describing what they're doing.
 * If there is some complicated math or a long-winded conditional, suggest a comment to help break it down.
-* If you are working on a Javascript based project (Node or Angular) then use JSDoc syntax to describe classes, function parameters, and return values including descriptions and types.
+* If you are working on a JavaScript based project (Node or Angular), there should be JSDoc syntax to describe classes, function parameters, and return values.
+Paramters and values should include descriptions and types.

 ### Does it Work?
 * It is highly recommended to checkout the branch and test it on your local machine.